milonmaze/privacy-terms-observatory/www.hbomax.com/privacy/en-us.md

 HOW TO CONTACT US

-If you have any questions about this Privacy Policy, you can contact us and our Data Protection Officer at PRIVACY@HBOMAX.COM or 833-WM-PRVCY (833-967-7829) or TTY: 833-PRVCY-TT (833-778-2988) or at Warner Media, LLC, 30 Hudson Yards, New York NY 10001.
+If you have any questions about this Privacy Policy, you can contact us and our Data Protection Officer at PRIVACY@HBOMAX.COM or 833-WM-PRVCY (833-967-7829) or TTY: use 711 or at Warner Media, 30 Hudson Yards, New York NY 10001.